All Episodes

 That report, that caused an initial bump.

-If companies can't continue to weather this energy surge, operate in a higher interest rate environment, create jobs, the market should be able to continue this rise.
+If companies can continue to weather this energy surge, operate in a higher interest rate environment, create jobs, the market should be able to continue this rise.

-Uh they also claim that uh stabilizing energy prices and a number of other things contributed to the confidence that is allowing the Dow Jones industrial average to grow.
+They also claim that stabilizing energy prices and a number of other things contributed to the confidence that is allowing the Dow Jones Industrial Average to grow.

-The next thing to happen after the after the notation is a psychological milestone.
+The next thing to happen after the notation, this is a psychological milestone.

 That may have been true years ago.